Superuser666-Sigil/SigilDERG-Data_Production/ARCHITECTURE.md

 pip install sigil-pipeline[ecosystem]
 ```

-This installs all three packages with compatible versions.
+This installs the three core Python packages with compatible versions; the Lambda Package
+(`SigilDERG-Lambda-Package`) is distributed as a separate repository with its own
+one-command entrypoint.

 ---